Same-Day Repairs — Walk In Anytime

 Have you noticed your watch skipping time and counting in two-second increments rather than one second at a time?

 This is a common indicator that your battery is running low and needs to be replaced soon.
-Battery replacements are relatively simple procedures and better yet, they can be done in-store while you wait in most cases.
+Battery replacements start at just $19 and are done in-store while you wait — usually in about 10 minutes.

 2: Water Damage

 Another common reason for a watch not to work as it should is water damage.
-There are risks to wearing a watch in the water, especially ones that are not rated as water resistant or waterproof such as the Seiko Men's Automatic Analogue Waterproof Watch which is certified as a timepiece for divers.
+There are risks to wearing a watch in the water, especially ones that are not rated as water resistant or waterproof.

 3: Extreme Temperatures

-Not only can rain damage your watch if put to the extreme, but so can temperatures.
-The temperatures that are considered "extreme" for each watch brand is different, so it is important to look up the recommendations for your particular watch.
-For example, Omega says on their website that their mechanical watches can function at temperatures as low as -20 degrees Celsius (-4°F), while Baume & Mercier, a luxury Swiss watch brand, warns not to expose their watches to temperatures lower than 0 degrees Celsius (32°F).
+Not only can water damage your watch, but so can extreme temperatures.
+The temperatures that are considered “extreme” for each watch brand is different, so it is important to look up the recommendations for your particular watch.

-Although watches with quartz and automatic movements can be affected by extreme temperatures, the effects are most in mechanical watches, whose internal workings expand and contract depending upon the temperature, causing them to "gain time" in frigid weather and "lose time" in arid weather.
+Although watches with quartz and automatic movements can be affected by extreme temperatures, the effects are most pronounced in mechanical watches, whose internal workings expand and contract depending upon the temperature, causing them to “gain time” in frigid weather and “lose time” in hot weather.

 4: Impact Damage

-We use our hands every day, and if you're like us, so do your watches!
+We use our hands every day, and if you’re like us, so do our watches!
 With the wear and tear of everyday life, it can be expected to have an impact on your timepieces.
-Most often, the wear on watches is minimal, but whether it be from work, play, or even a simple accident or drop when taking off or putting on a watch, impacts can scratch or break the cases of watches or affect the internal mechanisms of a timepiece.
+Most often, the wear on watches is minimal, but whether it be from work, play, or even a simple accident or drop, impacts can scratch or break the cases of watches or affect the internal mechanisms of a timepiece.

 This results in inconsistent or inaccurate timekeeping, and in some events, a watch that stops ticking altogether.
-In these cases, it is recommended to have the watch examined by a professional watch technician who can not only assess the cosmetic and functional needs of your watch but give you a free on-site estimate.
+In these cases, it’s recommended to have the watch examined by a professional watch technician who can assess both the cosmetic and functional needs.
+Common impact repairs include crystal replacement, case polishing, and hand and marker realignment.

 5: Manufacturer Error